The SECRET MEANING!

 LAZARUS AND THE RICH MAN

 We have all read the parable of the rich man.
 Most people think that it is about what happens to bad people when they die.
 But, if we look at context, this parable may not be about that at all.
-We are going to scrutinize the context of the previous chapter to see could have led Christ to tell this baffling parable.
-We see in the previous chapter that He is at odds with the powerful Scribes and Pharisees who scoff at Christ for keeping company with sinners, and they grumble that He even eats meals with them.
-Christ begins to tell these wealthy men a series of parables, that ends with the parable of Lazarus and the rich man.
+We will scrutinize the context of the previous chapter to see what led Christ to tell this baffling parable.
+We see in the previous chapter He is at odds with the RICH and powerful Scribes and Pharisees who scoff at Christ for keeping company with sinners, and they grumble that He eats meals with poor people.
+Christ begins to tell these wealthy snobs a series of parables, the final one being the parable of Lazarus and the rich man.

-The higher ups in Christ's time were the Pharisees, the Scribes and the Sadducees.
-(The Priests) These men wielded political, religious, social and financial clout.
+The higher ups in Christ's time were not only the Pharisees, but the Scribes and the Sadducees. (from Zadok, the priests) These powerful men wielded political, religious, social and financial clout.
 Had Christ played their games, He would have been one of them completely, but they had a big problem.
 He sometimes hung out with poor people, prostitutes, tax collectors, fishermen and the lower echelons of the society of that day.
 And the two did not normally mix.
 Just like today.

 We all know what class structure is.
 Rich people prefer to hang out with rich people.
 You rarely see truly wealthy people hobnob with the poor on a regular basis.
 The Country Club is a private place where the "well to do" can avoid contact with the non-Country Club crowd.
 People think that India has a strict class structure, but really it is a common human trait found in all societies.

 Not that the poor want to be away from the rich so much as it is the other way around.
 It was no different in Christ's time.
 The rich didn't want to have to mix with the lower classes, and especially they didn't want to eat with them.
-Christ didn't care about class.
-He mixed with both groups, He had meals with both groups.
+Christ didn't care one bit about class.
+He mixed with both groups commonly, He had meals with both rich and poor.
 He might be eating at a rich mans house and the same night, be hanging out and dining with people considered to be "sinners" and the bottom of the barrel.
-This didn't make the Pharisees and Scribes very happy.
-They murmured about it.
+This didn't make the condescending Pharisees and Scribes very happy.
+They would have accepted Christ in their mix, they did dine with Him, but this problem of Christ mixing with the poor and sinners was an issue and they murmured about it.
 Remember this as part of the back story or the context.

 "Then drew near unto him all the publicans and sinners for to hear him.
 And the Pharisees and scribes murmured, saying, This man receives sinners, and eats with them."
 Luke 15:1-2